IB DIPLOMA PROGRAMME

 Students are expected to demonstrate greater knowledge, understanding and skills at the Higher Level.
 Each student takes at least three (but not more than four) subjects at Higher Level and the remaining at standard level.

 Assessment and Exams

 The IB programme assesses students’ work and their achievements against the goals of the DP courses.
 The DP assessment procedures measure the extent to which students have mastered advanced academic skills such as:

 - Solving problems creatively

-Basic skills are also assessed, including:
+Basic skills are also assessed, including their ability to:

 - Retain knowledge

 - Understand key concepts